fiedl/your_platform/app/vue/README.md

-# Modern javascript
+# Vue

-This directory contains experimentally supported modern javascript files.
-The contained files.
+This directory contains our vue app and other javascript packed with webpack.

 ## Webpack